 According to mythology, Aristaios, the son of Apollo and Cyrene, was sent by the gods to give the Greeks the gift of cheese-making.
-It was called a "gift of everlasting value," and if the reputation of today's Greek cheeses is anything to go by, that value has increased with age.
+It was called a "gift of everlasting value."
+If the reputation of today's Greek cheeses is anything to go by, that value has increased with age.

-Greek cheeses are among the finest in the world, and many varieties have been accorded protection under the European Union's Protected Denomination of Origin (PDO) provisions.
+Greek cheeses are among the finest in the world.
+Many varieties have been accorded protection under the European Union's Protected Denomination of Origin (PDO) provisions.

 Kefalotyri and Graviera Cheeses